tinydevcrm/tinydevcrm-backend/docs/FLIGHT_RULES.md

 ### Problem

-I deployed a PostgreSQL instance on Amazon Web Services (AWS) Relational Database Service (RDS) with the intention to test whether extension `pg_cron` could be created, and whether it was indeed supported by AWS, as per [this blog post](https://www.alibabacloud.com/help/doc-detail/150355.htm) by Alibaba Cloud discussing `pg_cron` configuration on AWS RDS last updated on February 24th of this year (2020).
-Using `pg_cron` is imperative to TinyDevCRM as it enables automated event generation, and precludes a need to consider a hybrid cloud approach (Citus Cloud supports `pg_cron`, but since Citus Data was acquired by Microsoft, it is only available via Azure).

 When I attempt to connect to the RDS instance using a default configuration for test / free tier instances, I get this error: